Though I Am Gone: Production

 In an interview with director Hu Jie, the filmmaker stated that it "took a year of negotiations and a viewing of the Lin Zhao film (referring to Hu's 2004 film Searching for Lin Zhao's Soul) to persuade Bian’s aging husband to tell his story and show his photographs for the first time".
 The film uses a combination of black and white and colour shots.
 Through the interviewers' narration and perspective, the film gradually uncovers the real events that occurred in the Cultural Revolution at that time.
 The cinematography technique also objectively reveals the emotions of the autobiographical nature through the narrator's perspective and vision.

 Title

-The title of the film is derived from a poem in Doctor Zhivago (1957) that was written by the Russian author, Boris Pasternak (1890 - 1960).
+The title of the film is derived from a poem in Doctor Zhivago (1957) that was written by the Russian author Boris Pasternak (1890–1960).
 The last two excepts of Gethsemane's Garden from The Poems of Doctor Zhivago as translated by Christopher Barns:

+Not only does the name derive from the poem, but it also serves as a metaphor that although the event is over, the memory and tragedy remain.

+Symbolic Significance

+This documentary have a representative symbolistic significance of the camera held by Wang Jingyao: the seamless incorporation of the documentary photos taken by Wang Jingyao.

 Reception

 Ban in China

-The film is banned in China, where the Communist Party reacted sensitively to the film because "many of the former members of the Red Guard who attended Bian's middle school were members of the families of high-ranking officials that are still revered today."
+Although the nature and circumstances surrounding Bian’s death are well-known in China and have been the subject of much public debate in the decades following the film’s release, the Communist Party reacted sensitively to the film because "many of the former members of the Red Guard who attended Bian's middle school were members of the families of high-ranking officials that are still revered today."
+At the time Bian served as vice principal, students of the school included the children of several influential party members, with notable examples being the daughters of Liu Shaoqui, Deng Xiaoping, and Chairman Mao.
+The film is currently banned in China, perhaps owing to the sensitive nature of the death and the fact that the Red Guard perpetrators have never been brought to trial for the transgressions of which they were accused, and the closeness of the situation to prominent government officials.